Business Laws of Singapore 2022: Complete Guide Before Registration

 Age:

 In Singapore, you must be at least 17 years old to work.
 Employing children and young people aged 13 to 16 years is legal, however, there are limitations on the kind of jobs that children and young people can do.
-The retirement age in Singapore is 63 years old.
+The retiring age in the United States is 62 years old.

 Salary Threshold: